BenjaminFaal/TwoPlayerMod/README.md

 ## License

-All the source code is licensed under the conditions of this license: (LICENSE.txt).
+All the source code is licensed under the conditions of this license: (https://github.com/BenjaminFaal/TwoPlayerMod/blob/master/LICENSE.txt).